mahdi-aouchiche/ADT_12_binary_search_tree/README.md

   * Height   : displays the height of a given string in the tree.
   * Visualize: display a visual of the BST.

-> Note 1: The BST is written to a ".dot" file as a graph in 'output_files' folder.
+> Notes: The BST is written to a ".dot" file as a graph in 'output_files' folder.
 Graphviz program uses the the generated ".dot" file to display the BST tree as a 'jpg' image.
-> Note 2: If the graphviz program is not installed or not installed correctly.
+If the graphviz program is not installed or not installed correctly.
 Copy the ".dot" file and paste it on [webgraphviz][graphviz] to see the BST tree visualization.

 ## To run the project nicely run the following commands